AsherJN/media-bias-extention/memory-bank/systemPatterns.md

    - Content script extracts article text and metadata
    - Data is sent to background script

+2. **Prompt Generation**
+   - Extension loads the prompt framework from JSON
+   - Framework sections are concatenated into a complete prompt
+   - The `{article_text}` placeholder is replaced with the actual article text

-2. **Analysis Request**
+3. **Analysis Request**
-   - Background script forwards article text and prompt template from the extension to the Flask backend
+   - Background script forwards the complete prompt to the Flask backend
-   - Flask backend replaces `{article_text}` in the prompt with the actual article text
-   - Flask backend sends the completed prompt to the OpenAI API
+   - Flask backend sends the prompt to the OpenAI API

-3. **Analysis Processing**
+4. **Analysis Processing**
    - OpenAI API processes the prompt and returns analysis
    - Flask backend parses and formats the response
    - Formatted analysis is returned to the extension

-4. **Results Display**
+5. **Results Display**
    - Extension receives analysis data
    - UI renders the bias meter and analysis sections
    - Results are stored in Chrome storage for history